 There’s Yugodom, a stay-over apartment-turned-museum in central Belgrade filled with household objects from the Yugoslav era: socialist-style furniture, clocks, wall decorations, books and dishes.
 Visitors can spend the night there.
 When designer Mario Milaković launched it in 2013, he let out just one room for night stays and lived in the rest of the apartment himself.
 Now, the demand for night rentals is such that he lets out the entire apartment.
 Besides foreign tourists, locals too rent Yugodom for fashion photo shoots, and to film music videos, commercials and even movies.

-The popularity of Tito’s “House of Flowers” mausoleum among Yugo-nostalgics and tourists, say industry experts, is one of the reasons behind the crowds that throng the Museum of Yugoslavia that hosts it.
+The popularity of Tito’s “House of Flowers” mausoleum among Yugo-nostalgics and tourists, say industry experts, is partly why crowds throng the Museum of Yugoslavia that hosts it.
 One of Serbia’s most toured museums, it hosted more than 120,000 visitors in 2017.
 And it isn’t just group visits; it’s also individual tourists driving that popularity, says the museum’s head of program development, Ivan Manojlović.

 There’s a minibus tour of Yugoslav architecture that includes visits to some of Belgrade’s most prominent landmarks.
 Guided bike rides and walking “communist” tours through Novi Beograd (New Belgrade, part of the city) have taken off over the past decade, leading tourists on explorations of socialist architecture.
 And while there’s no official count of the number of such tours, a growing appetite among tourists is forcing operators to expand.
 Belgrade-based tour company Serbia Tour Operator began with guided walks around Serbia’s communist heritage in November 2015.
 But seeing a rising demand, it introduced a new Bike Belgrade tour through Novi Beograd in August last year that has continued this year too.
 Kristina Stepanić of Belgrade Walking Tours, another firm, says that the number of tourists attending communist tours — which the company started in 2012 — goes up to as many as 40 during summer months.
 Even when the firm added other non-communist tours to its offerings, it didn’t witness a drop in those attending the communist-era walking tours, says Stepanić.